 Since 1993, the Trust has protected 332 acres, bringing the total land protected to 812 acres.
 The new acreage includes the 160-acre Raytharn Farm, a former sheep farm, whose conversion to native grasslands is providing a haven for species of meadow-nesting birds that are threatened on the East Coast.
 Through a 2005 revision of its original 1975 Master Plan, the Trust has identified over 200 additional acres of unusual shrub swamp wetlands, old fields, and maturing forests that are worthy of protection, and the organization has committed itself to conserving these lands in the future as they become available.

 Active restoration of the lands protected in the Pennypack Preserve is apparent everywhere.
-For example, the Trust’s stewardship staff and volunteers have planted nearly 11,000 trees since 1990.
+For example, the Trust’s stewardship staff and volunteers have planted over 12,000 trees since 1990.
 Large tracts that had been overwhelmed by non-native vines just a few years ago now support young forest.
-Nearly all of Raytharn Farm has been planted with native grasses.
+All of Raytharn Farm has been planted with native grasses.
 And, gaps in the tree canopy of three ancient forests have been planted with young trees to replace aging giants.

 The Trust’s 11 miles of trails are open to visitors free of charge every day of the year from dawn to dusk.